heonjaes/handwritten-digit-classifier-hs/README.md

 This project uses **MLFlow** to experiment with different neural network architectures, ranging from simple models to deeper models with varying degrees of augmentation applied to the dataset.
 By leveraging MLFlow's experiment tracking, we were able to compare the performance of each model, fine-tune hyperparameters, and monitor training progress.
 The **best performing model** was selected and saved for deployment.

-The development process also involved working with a **Jupyter Notebook** for data exploration and running experiments on the MNIST dataset.
+The development process also involved working with a **Python** for data exploration and running experiments on the MNIST dataset.
 The notebook allowed us to visualize the data and experiment with various transformations applied to the dataset.

 ### Backend